cyprusrust/ai-rust-burn-slides/README.md

-# Backend Services in Rust
+# AI in Rust and the Burn framework

 A presentation about [framp](https://github.com/framp)'s experience using Rust to write backend services.